GOODWILL AND OTHER INTANGIBLE ASSETS

 Goodwill and other intangible assets consisted of the following (in thousands):

 The Company amortizes its intangible assets subject to amortization on a straight-line basis over their respective useful lives.
-The remaining intangible assets subject to amortization as of December 31, 2020, have a weighted-average remaining useful life of approximately 20 years.
-The Successor’s amortization expense for intangible assets was $6.0 million for the period from June 26, 2020 through December 31, 2020.
-The Predecessor’s amortization expense for intangible assets was $4.9 million, $10.7 million and $11.1 million for the periods from January 1, 2020 to June 25, 2020 and for the years ended December 31, 2019 and 2018, respectively.
+The remaining intangible assets subject to amortization as of December 31, 2022 have a weighted-average remaining useful life of approximately 17.6 years, including weighted-average remaining useful lives of approximately 7.2 years for customer relationships and approximately 22.8 years for tradenames.
+The Successor’s amortization expense for intangible assets was $18.6 million and $18.3 million for the years ended December 31, 2022 and 2021, respectively, and $6.0 million for the period from June 26, 2020 through December 31, 2020.
+The Predecessor’s amortization expense for intangible assets was $4.9 million for the period from January 1, 2020 to June 25, 2020.

 Impairment of Goodwill and Other Indefinite-Lived Intangible Assets—As disclosed in Note 1, the Company reviews goodwill and other indefinite-lived intangible assets for impairment annually, or more frequently if events or changes in circumstances indicate that an asset may be impaired, in accordance with ASC Topic 350.

 The Company performs its annual impairment procedures for all of its reporting units and indefinite-lived intangible assets during the fourth quarter of each year.
 In 2022, the Company performed a quantitative impairment test and estimated the fair values of the reporting units utilizing both the income and market approach to determine the fair values of the Company’s reporting units.